topheman/npm-registry-browser/NOTES.md

 ### Eslint and Prettier

-Here is the commits where I setup prettier and eslint, you should check the infos in the commit messages:
+Here are the commits where I setup prettier and eslint, you should check the infos in the commit messages:

-* 3372bad - chore(prettier): setup prettier with eslint
+* [3372bad](https://github.com/topheman/npm-registry-browser/commit/3372badb3df6177c58533003a9d8852e149411e4) - chore(prettier): setup prettier with eslint

   Based on [Using Prettier with VS Code and Create React App](https://medium.com/technical-credit/using-prettier-with-vs-code-and-create-react-app-67c2449b9d08)